kiraamaa/cheese-plate-api/README.md

 ## User Stories

-As a user I want to be able to determine my cheese flavor preferences.
+As a user I want to be able to determine my cheese flavor preferences.<br>
-As a user I want to be able to see a cheese plate in line with my preferences.
+As a user I want to be able to see a cheese plate in line with my preferences.<br>
-As a user I want to be able to see the individual cheese with a description.
+As a user I want to be able to see the individual cheese with a description.<br>
-As a user I want to be able to remove cheeses from my cheese plate.
+As a user I want to be able to remove cheeses from my cheese plate.<br>
-As a user I want to be able to add cheeses to my cheese plate.
+As a user I want to be able to add cheeses to my cheese plate.<br>
-As a user I want to be able to save cheese plates for future reference.
+As a user I want to be able to save cheese plates for future reference.<br>

 ## Planning/ERD